Simon Property Group Inc: Strong Q3 Leads to Dividend & Guidance Increase

 The Lowdown on Simon Property Group Stock

-Simon Property Group Inc is the largest mall real estate investment trust, managing one of the top retail property portfolios in the U.S. Its premier malls and outlet malls are popular with high-income earners and international tourists.
+Simon Property Group Inc is the largest mall REIT, managing one of the top retail property portfolios in the U.S. Its premier malls and outlet malls are popular with high-income earners and international tourists.

 The company has been reporting impressive financial results, it has resumed increasing its dividends, and it has raised its full-year guidance.